rhodecode/rhodecode-enterprise-ce/docs/contributing/db-schema.rst

 DB Schema and Migration
 =======================

-To create or alter tables in the database it's necessary to change a couple of files, apart from configuring the settings pointing to the latest database schema.
+To create or alter tables in the database, it's necessary to change a couple of files, apart from configuring the settings pointing to the latest database schema.